What we know about the McDonald’s E. coli outbreak investigation

 E. coli infections can be serious

 Escherichia coli, or E. coli, is a common bacteria, but certain types can make you sick.
-Infections can occur after swallowing the bacteria, often after eating contaminated food or water.
+Infections can occur after someone swallows the bacteria, often when consuming contaminated food or water.
 It can also spread from person to person through poor bathroom hygiene.

 People with E. coli infections may have symptoms including severe stomach cramps, diarrhea, fever and vomiting.
-Symptoms of infection usually begin three or four days after swallowing the bacteria.
+Symptoms usually begin three or four days after swallowing the bacteria.

 Although most people who become ill recover without treatment within a week, others can develop serious kidney problems and require hospitalization.
 Seniors, children younger than 5 and people with weakened immune systems are most at risk of infection, according to the CDC.

-E. coli infections from the McDonald’s outbreak have led to at least 10 hospitalizations, including a child who had hemolytic uremic syndrome, a serious complication that can develop from an E. coli infection.
+E. coli infections from the new outbreak have led to at least 10 hospitalizations, the CDC says, including a child who had hemolytic uremic syndrome, a serious complication that can develop from an E. coli infection.
 One older person has died.

 The CDC recommends that people call their doctor if they have recently eaten a McDonald’s Quarter Pounder and are experiencing severe E. coli symptoms such as a fever higher than 102 and diarrhea, particularly bloody diarrhea or diarrhea that has not improved in three days, vomiting that limits liquid intake or signs of dehydration.